 Start Your Trip Rested

 This is a huge one because it sets the pace for how the beginning of your trip will go.
 Make sure you’ve printed off any documents you need and packed well ahead of time to minimize stress.
 Get a good night’s sleep the night before you leave so you wake up feeling refreshed and ready to go.
+Making a packing list in advance will take the stress out of last minute packing.

 Buy a Giant Water Bottle